smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/04 - Equi, Theta, and Natural Joins.md

 *  Comparison operators test whether two expressions are the same.
 Comparison operators can be used on all expressions except expressions of the `text`, `ntext`, or `image` data types.

-*  The `IS [NOT] DISTINCT FROM` is a comparison operator and is a relatively new feature being added to the various database systems.
+*  IS DISTINCT FROM and IS NOT DISTINCT FROM compare values while treating NULL as a known value.
+They were added to SQL Server in SQL Server 2022, although other database systems supported them earlier.

 --------------------------------------------------------------------------------
 We will use the following tables, which contain types of fruits and their quantities.